Sotra Bridge: Tolls and auxiliary projects

 The company collected NOK 73.5 million in tolls, in addition to accumulating NOK 16.3 million in interest.
 Costs, mostly for running of the toll plaza, were NOK 7.6 million, in addition to financial costs of NOK 20.0 million.
 This gave a profit of NOK 62.4 million, including the necessary repayments of the initial loan.
 Because the debt had been financed with bonds, the company chose to place revenue in the bank with a higher interest instead of paying off the bonds faster.
 The preferred shares were repaid in 1980, while all bonds had been repaid by 1985.
 A/S Sotrabrua was formally liquidated on 9 February 1989.

 Among the company's other goals was that of helping finance road projects on Øygarden.
 The most pressing issue was the section from Kolltveit on Store Sotra to the bridge, part of National Road 555.
 In 1976, the company issued NOK 5 million in an interest-free loan to the project, which was repaid in 1982 and 1983.
 Similar conditions were imposed for NOK 2 million for National Road 561 to Nordra Straumsundet and NOK 1.2 million for the establishment of the Solsvik–Rong Ferry in 1974.
 The rest of the subsidies were given as grants.
 The main project was National Road 561, which ran from Kollveit northwards through Øygarden, for which the company paid NOK 28.6 million.
-It paid a further NOK 9.3 million for other projects in Sotra and Øygarden, including connections to Turøy and Misje.
+It paid a further NOK 9.3 million for other projects in Sotra and Øygarden, including connections to Turøyna and Misje.